 Heart of Dakota Publishing offers a comprehensive curriculum in 12 volumes that can be used for preschool through high school.
+It covers most subject areas for each grade level.
 I review the Heart of Dakota (HOD) courses for PreK through eighth grade here.
 The four courses for high school level, titled Hearts for Him Through High School, differ enough from younger level courses that they need a separate review.
 (Note: Junior high level courses have optional Self-Study Extension Packages that make those courses adaptable for ninth and tenth graders as well.)
 Titles of the high school level courses are:

 Hearts for Him Through High School: World Geography, ages 13-15 (extending to ages 16-18)